What is the best laptop for UI, UX and visual design?

 If you’re a power user who does video editing, graphic design and UI/UX design, the Macbook Pro would be a better option for you.

-If you put it all together, you will need to have a laptop with the following specs. i5 CPU, dedicated GPU, at least 8 GBs of RAM, 250Gb storage and a screen size starting at 13 inch.
+If you put it all together, you will need to have a laptop with the aforementioned specs.
 You can filter on these specs at most online retailers.
+If you search on Amazon you will find some great laptops.